Questions about IRE?

 You can also speak to our specialist nurses on our Support Line.

-This is general information about what IRE involves.
+This is general information.
 Treatment may vary in different hospitals and may depend on your own situation.
-Speak to your doctor about the treatment and the risk of any side effects before you agree to have IRE.
+Speak to your doctor about the treatment, what’s involved, and the risk of any side effects before you agree to have IRE.

 You will normally have three to six months of chemotherapy before having IRE.
-This may be on its own or with radiotherapy (chemoradiotherapy).
 If you have already had chemotherapy or chemoradiotherapy you may not need any more treatment before having IRE.

 You will have a CT scan to check the size and position of your cancer before having the IRE.